-The more time you’re able to dedicate to trading, the better you’ll become, the easier you'll find it and the more opportunities to earn will show themselves.
+The more time traders are able to dedicate to trading, the better they become, the easier they find it and the more trading opportunities reveal themselves..

-Try to temper your emotions.
+Try to temper emotional trading mistakes.
 Before launching into a trade, take half a step back and try to look at it objectively.
-Does it fit with your strategy?
+Does it fit the trading strategy?
 Are you doing it based on sound information or just a gut feeling?
 How would you react if the trade went against you?

 Come up with a system of cues that will help you protect yourself from too much emotional investment.

-If you enter into a trade without doing any preparation, you’re not really a trader.
+If traders enter into a trade without doing any preparation, they’re not really a trader.

 In fact, trading without putting any effort towards education or understanding how the markets work is more like walking into a casino, throwing some money on the roulette table and hoping for the best.
-While it’s true that there’s an element of unpredictability and volatility inherent to trading, by spending time learning and observing how the market works you’ll form an idea about the types of trades best suited to you.
+While it’s true that there’s an element of unpredictability and volatility inherent to trading, by spending time learning and observing how the market works, traders can form an idea about the types of trades best suited to them.

 Trading without using a stop-loss level is like driving a car without breaks.
 It’s too dangerous.